Bills Digest No. 32, 2024-25

 Establishment of Fee-Free TAFE

-In December 2021, Labor pledged to provide 465,000 Free TAFE places, including 45,000 new TAFE places if it came to government.
-This commitment was costed by the Parliamentary Budget Office in the lead up to the 2022 election.
-The costings show the intention to fund free TAFE places based on 105,365 commencements per year, as well as create and fund 15,000 additional free TAFE places per year, the latter of which the Government would fund 54% and the states the remaining amount.
+In December 2021, Labor pledged to provide 465,000 Free TAFE places, including 45,000 new TAFE places, if it came to government.
+In the lead up to the 2022 election, the Parliamentary Budget Office provided costings according to Labor’s intention to fund free TAFE places based on 105,365 commencements per year, as well as create and fund 15,000 additional free TAFE places per year.
+For the latter, the Government would fund 54% and the states the remaining amount.

 The Government will provide 480,000 fee-free TAFE and community-based vocational education places to ensure Australians have affordable access to skills training, especially in areas of critical shortage.
 As a first step, the Australian Government and all states and territories have committed to develop a $1 billion one-year National Skills Agreement.
 The agreement will commence on 1 January 2023 and deliver 180,000 fee-free TAFE and community-based vocational education places over 12 months.
-Support will be targeted to priority groups, including First Nations people and priority areas, including care sectors.
-From 2024, vocational education and training will be supported by a new longer-term National Skills Agreement. (p.
+Support will be targeted to priority groups, including First Nations people and priority areas, including care sectors. (p.
 12)

-While negotiating a 5-year National Skills Agreement in April 2023, the Government pledged a further $400 million to support another 300,000 TAFE and VET fee-free places.
+While negotiating the subsequent 5-year National Skills Agreement in April 2023, the Government pledged a further $400 million to support another 300,000 TAFE and VET fee-free places.

 The Department of Employment and Workplace Relations website currently states that overall the Government and the states have partnered to deliver over $1.5 billion funding for 500,000 Fee-Free TAFE and VET places over 2023 to 2026.